Disjoint covering of bipartite graphs with $s$-clubs: Introduction

 \section{Introduction}

 For a positive integer $s$, an $s$-club in a graph $G$ is a set of vertices that induces a subgraph of $G$ of diameter at most $s$.
-Clubs are generalizations of cliques ($1$-clubs are exactly cliques) and offer a wider and more practical way to model real-world interactions \cite{Mokken1979,Mokken2016,Laan2016,Zoppis2018}.
+Clubs are generalizations of cliques ($1$-clubs are exactly cliques) and offer a wider and more practical way to model real-world interactions \cite{Mokken1979,Mokken2016,Laan2016,Komusiewicz2016,Zoppis2018,ZOU2018}.
 Partitioning a graph into cliques is important for clustering and community detection.
 Consequently, there has been research into partitioning graphs into $s$-clubs as a way to extend these methods to more flexible and realistic groupings.
 In this paper we focus exclusively on bipartite graphs.
-Bipartite graphs are of particular interest due to their wide range of applications in various fields such as scheduling, matching problems, and network flow optimization \cite{Asratian1998}.
+Bipartite graphs are of particular interest due to their wide range of applications in various fields such as scheduling, matching problems, recommendation systems and network flow optimization \cite{Asratian1998}.
+They also provide a particularly interesting setting for $s$-club partitioning and covering.
+Indeed, since bipartite graphs contain no triangles, clique-based notions of cohesion are limited in this setting, whereas $s$-clubs can still capture tightly connected groups through short alternating paths.
+This is especially relevant in bipartite networks, where preserving the underlying two-mode structure is often important for community detection and network analysis \cite{Barber2007, Calderer2021}.
+Thus, $s$-clubs provide a natural framework for modeling cohesive substructures in bipartite graphs.

 We examine two closely related problems involving the partitioning and covering of a graph's vertices using $s$-clubs.
 The first problem is the Minimum Partition $s$-Club problem, where the objective is to partition the vertices of a graph $G$ into the minimum number of disjoint $s$-clubs.
 This problem is NP-hard for $s\geq 2$ \cite{Deogun1997}, even when restricted to bipartite or chordal graphs \cite{Abbas1999,Chang2014}.
-Clearly from these results we have that the decision version of this problem — where for a fixed $s$, given a graph $G$ and an integer $k$, we determine whether it is possible to partition the vertices of $G$ into at most $k$ disjoint $s$-clubs — is NP-complete.
+Clearly from these results we have that the decision version of this problem, where for a fixed $s$, given a graph $G$ and an integer $k$, we decide whether it is possible to partition the vertices of $G$ into at most $k$ disjoint $s$-clubs, is NP-complete.
 However, this does not address the complexity of the decision problem when $k$ is also fixed (that is both $s$ and $k$ are not part of the input).
 We thus, consider the problem below.

-\begin{np-problem} {$k$-Partition $s$-Club problem (PC($k,s$))}{A graph $G=(V,E)$.}{Is there a partition of $V$ into at most $k$ vertex disjoint $s$-clubs?} \end{np-problem}
+\begin{np-problem} {$k$-Partition $s$-Club problem (\pc{k}{s})}{A graph $G=(V,E)$.}{Is there a partition of $V$ into at most $k$ vertex disjoint $s$-clubs?} \end{np-problem}